Data Call – AT commands to set up GPRS/EDGE/UMTS/LTE data call

 With Online AT Command Tester tool, it is easy to test data calls.
 First, the tool provides an interface to read/edit/delete PDP profiles which contain necessary call set up parameters such as APN, data call type (IPV4 or IPv6) etc. Then you can select a PDP profile and connect.
 The AT Command tester tool will then check whether the device is already registered in the network.
 If so, it will then send the necessary AT commands to the device to start the data call.

 Once the device us powered up, check whether SIM card is present.
 If the SIM is not inserted properly or if the SIM card is locked, please correct those issues.
+AT+CPIN?

 The device above returns that the SIM is ready to use.